telerik/kendo-ui-core/docs/api/javascript/dataviz/ui/stock-chart.md

 ### navigator `kendo.dataviz.Navigator`

-A reference to the Stock Chart built-in navigator (lower pane) instance.
+A reference to the Stock Chart built-in [navigator](/api/javascript/dataviz/navigator) instance (the lower widget pane).
+Obtain the instance to call the available [navigator methods](/api/javascript/dataviz/navigator).

 > **Important**
 >